 Sports massage, personal training, and injury reconditioning sessions blend well with an active lifestyle.
 Certified therapists increase ROM and work the soft tissues in each region for preventing injury, eliminating soreness, and enhancing muscle performance.
-Elite athletes have sports manual therapy done regularly as a part of their natural health training program.
+Elite athletes have manual therapy done regularly as a part of their training program.
 It is used before, during and after sporting events.

 What are the benefits?